 Fact – Government officials can generally meet one-on-one with potential offerors as long as no vendor receives preferential treatment.

 Prior to issuance of the solicitation, government officials – including the program manager, users, or contracting officer – may meet with potential offerors to exchange general information and conduct market research related to an acquisition.
 In fact, the FAR, in Part 15, encourages exchanges of information with interested parties during the solicitation process, ending with the receipt of proposals.
 There is no requirement that the meetings include all possible offerors, nor is there a prohibition on one-on-one meetings.
-Any information that is shared in a meeting that could directly affect proposal preparation must be shared in a timely manner with all potential offerors to avoid providing any offeror with an unfair advantage (FAR 15.201(f)).
+Any information that is shared in a meeting that could directly affect proposal preparation must be shared in a timely manner with all potential offerors to avoid providing any offeror with an unfair advantage (FAR 15.201(f)).3.
+Misconception – “A protest is something to be avoided at all costs - even if it means the government limits conversations with industry.”

 The government ethics rules and Competition in Contracting Act, (10 U.S.C. § 2304), prohibit preferential treatment of one vendor over another.